 Carbon Offset Policy

-As one of the top global logistics companies, Kerry Logistics Network Limited (“KLN”) is in a unique position to champion responsible business practices and environmental stewardship.
-We recognise climate change is the most pressing issue confronting humanity and we must all play a part in reducing temperature rise.
-It is critical to ensure long-term value for our stakeholders by prioritising sustainability.
-Therefore, KLN has committed to achieving net-zero from operations and value chain by 2050.
+To champion responsible business practices and environmental stewardship by recognising climate change as the most pressing issue confronting humanity, committing to playing a part in reducing temperature rise and prioritising sustainability so as to ensure long-term value for our stakeholders.
+Kerry Logistics Network has committed to achieving net-zero from operations and value chain by 2050.
 This Carbon Offset Policy represents a key step in our pathway towards that net-zero goal.

-This Carbon Offset Policy (the “Policy”) governs KLN’s approach to carbon offsetting and the procurement of verified carbon credits.
-It represents part of our broader, holistic strategy to reduce the impact of our operations on the climate.
+This Carbon Offset Policy (the “Policy”) governs Kerry Logistics Network’s approach to carbon offsetting and the procurement of verified carbon credits.
 At present, the Policy focuses on carbon credits generated from project-based activities, from which the vast majority of carbon credits are sourced.

 The Policy was developed and last updated in December 2021.
-KLN will review the Policy periodically to ensure that it remains up to date and aligns with international standards and industry best practices.
+We will review the Policy periodically to ensure that it remains up to date and aligns with international standards and industry best practices.

 The Policy adheres to the following carbon management hierarchy:

-- Avoid: We show preference for business decisions and actions that lead to avoid greenhouse gas (GHG) emissions, to minimise the need for offsets in the first place.
+- Avoid: We show preference for business decisions and actions that avoid greenhouse gas (GHG) emissions, to minimise the need for offsets in the first place.

 - Reduce: Where emissions cannot be avoided, we seek to reduce our emissions through the improvement of energy efficiency and conservation.